Limewashing Brick: Denver’s Best Limewashing Company

 Dilution!
 Dilution is key to the limewashing process.
 Most of the time, we dilute the limewash with a 50/50 ratio of limewash to water.
 Limewash is too thick to apply to brick straight out of the gallon!

 All limewashing that New Perspective painting does is carefully hand-applied to all surfaces.
 This process helps ensure that the limewash goes on exactly how thin or thick we need it to.
 We prepare the brick by getting it wet before application.
-When the brick is moist or wet as we apply it, the brick better absorbs the limewash and helps the spread rate.
+When the brick is damp or wet as we apply it, the brick better absorbs the limewash and helps the spread rate.

 The Benefits of Limewash